iclcv/icl/doc/icl-manual/howtos/camera-calibration.rst

 recommended to construct *something like a wooden angle with a 90 degree corner*, but all shapes, with known surface geometry are possible.
 Once the Object is built, fiducial marker can be attached to the object.
-Each fiducial marker will provide 5 image-world point correspondances for the calibration step, so the more markers are used, the better the calibration result the can be obtained.
-Each marker that is attached to the object later needs to be described geometrically w.r.t. an arbitrary, but fixed calibration object coordinate frame.
+Each fiducial marker will provide a image-to-world point correspondence, needed for the calibration step, so the more markers are used, the better the calibration result that can be obtained.
+As a minimum 8 markers are needed, however, it needs to be taken into account, that if only 8 markers are attached to the calibration object, all markers must be detected.
+If more markers are used, the calibration process will be faster and more accurate.
+Each marker that is attached to the object later needs to be described geometrically w.r.t. an arbitrary, but (for all markers) fixed calibration object coordinate frame.
 For each 2D marker the following properties need to be defined:

 * marker size in mm
 * marker offset to the object frame
-* the horizontal direction of the marker
-* the vertical direction of the marker
 * the fiducial marker type and ID

 In order to facilitate the definition of a calibration object with